PSIS Semarang: Golden era: 2005–2007

 PSIS Semarang made a surprise by accomplishing the 3rd place after defeating PSMS Medan with a score of 2–1.
-The players like Muhammad Ridwan, Khusnul Yaqien, Modestus Setiawan, Idrus Gunawan, Maman Abdurrahman, Abdoulaye Djibril Diallo and Emanuel de Porras became superstars and wanted by bigger teams.
+The players like Muhammad Ridwan, Khusnul Yaqien, Modestus Setiawan, Idrus Gunawan, Maman Abdurrahman, Abdoulaye Djibril Diallo and Emanuel de Porras became superstars and following their success, were wanted by bigger teams.
 Result was achieved by coach Bambang Nurdiansyah.

 In 2006, competing in the Western Zone, PSIS finished in 3rd place of the regular season.
 Therefore, PSIS went to the next round with 7 other teams, split into two groups of 4.
 PSIS won the first match against Arema Malang, courtesy of Gustavo Ortiz's goal.
 However, they were defeated by Persik Kediri with a score of 1–3 on matchday 2.
 PSIS needed a win in the last match against Persiba Balikpapan to progress to the semi-final, and they successfully booked a place with 1–0 victory in a controversially postponed match due to the pitch invasion by the fans.
 In the semi-final, PSIS won 1–0 against Persekabpas Pasuruan who defeated them twice in the regular season.
 In the grand final, PSIS met Persik Kediri once again, and was defeated with the score of 0–1 in extra time.
 The goal was scored by Cristian Gonzáles in 107th minute.

 In 2007 season, PSIS successfully recruited Julio Lopez from Chile, projected as a replacement for Emanuel de Porras who controversially left the team after a defeat in the 2006 Liga Indonesia grand final.